rethinkdb/rethinkdb-rs/api/javascript/index.md

 r.expr(value) &rarr; value
 {% endapibody %}

-Construct a RQL JSON object from a native object.
+Construct a ReQL JSON object from a native object.

-__Example:__ Objects wrapped with expr can then be manipulated by RQL API functions.
+__Example:__ Objects wrapped with expr can then be manipulated by ReQL API functions.

 ```js
 r.expr({a:'b'}).merge({b:[1,2,3]}).run(conn, callback)